 The 8 Major Hills of Athens

-Filopappou Hill takes its name from the Filopappou monument situated at its peak – an impressive carved stone structure dedicated to the Roman Commander Julius Antiochus Filopappos.
+The monument is an impressive carved stone structure dedicated to the Roman Commander Julius Antiochus Filopappos.

-Commander Filopappos was one of the most prominent Greeks to ever exist within the Roman Empire.
-After his passing, in 115BC, construction of the Filopappou monument was ordered.
-Filopappou himself was buried in a tomb within the hill.
+Commander Filopappos was one of the most prominent Ancient Greeks to ever exist within the Roman Empire.
+After his passing, in 115 BC, construction of the Filopappou funeral monument was ordered.

 The walk to the peak is pleasant and manageable for people of all ages and hiking abilities.
 A paved path leads you straight to the top from Filopappou’s entrance on Dionysiou Areopagitou.

-Several other paths and trails veer off from the main route, however.
-These are all equally worthy of exploration.
-One detour leads you to the hill of Pnyx, another to Socates’ prison, and another to the open air theatre of Dora Stratou.
+Several other paths and trails veer off from the main route and are all equally worthy of exploration.
+One detour leads you to the hill of Pnyx, another to Socates’ prison, and another to the open-air theatre of Dora Stratou.

 When you enter the Filopappou site, look out for the little wooden church on your right.
 This is the 12th-century church of Agios Demetrios Loumbardiaris.

 It may not be the oldest, but it is certainly one of the most charming churches in Athens.
-The church has been created in a unique style.
+The small church has been created in a unique style.

 The hill received its name from Ardettus, an ancient Athenian whose role was to resolve and mediate disputes between Athens residents.
 The route to the top of Ardittos takes you along well-paved footpaths and through sections of lush green woodland.

 From the top, you can enjoy a unique viewpoint of Athens.
-You have an almost birdseye view of the Panathenaic stadium beneath you, and a view out to central Athens and Lycabettus in the distance.
+You have an almost birdseye view of the Panathenaic stadium beneath you, and a magnificent view out to central Athens and Lycabettus in the distance.

 When your hike is through, head to one of the quirky local coffee shops in the Mets for a cappuccino and a slice of cake.
 Kain (Anapafseos 22) and Metz coffee (Mark.
 Mousourou 63) are local favourites.

-It is a well known fact that Athens was the birthplace of democracy.
-However, a common misconception is that the place of its creation was the Acropolis.
-Instead, it is the lesser-known Pnyx Hill that is considered by many as democracy’s birthplace.
+It is a well-known fact that Athens was the birthplace of democracy.
+However, a common misconception is that the place of its creation was the Acropolis of Athens.

 It was here where renowned Greek orators such as Demosthenes would give speeches on civic issues.
 The assembly would meet here at least ten times a year to discuss, debate, and cast votes on issues such as building developments around the city, new legislature, and wars.